robarca/Software_and_Computing_Exam/README.md

     git clone https://github.com/robarca/Software_and_Computing_Exam
     cd Software_and_Computing_Exam

+To launch the model the following libraries are previously required:

+- numpy             version 1.19.2
+- matplotlib        version 3.3.2
+- pytest            version 6.2.1
+- hypothesis        vesion 6.1.0

 ## How to run the model

 If an user wants to run the model, there are same simple steps to follow:

-- It's suggested to check beforehand that the parameters are correct for the type of analysis to be carried out (so in this case the first file to edit and then run is the [Make_Configuration.py](https://github.com/robarca/Software_and_Computing_Exam/blob/master/Make_Configuration.py))
+- It's suggested to check beforehand that the parameters are correct for the type of analysis to be carried out (so in this case the first file to edit is the [Configuration.ini](https://github.com/robarca/Software_and_Computing_Exam/blob/master/Configuration.ini))

-i.e for Linux users:

-        python3 Make_Configuration.py

 - Finally, it's possible to run the model with the file [WFT_Profile.py](https://github.com/robarca/Software_and_Computing_Exam/blob/master/WFT_Profile.py)

 i.e for Linux users: